 - Cable car timing: The cable car comes approximately every 15 minutes, but during the high season, it will leave whenever there are enough passengers in the car.
 When leaving Montserrat, make sure to know the time of the last cable car so you don’t get stranded.

-- Arrive at Montserrat.
-At the end of the cable car ride (location here), you’ll arrive at Montserrat and can start the Sant Jeroni Summit Loop.
+- Arrival: At the end of the cable car ride (location here), you’ll arrive at Montserrat and can start the Sant Jeroni Summit Loop.

 - Get to the metro station and buy the train ticket.
-Take the Barcelona Metro to Plaça Espanya station and buy a R5 line train ticket to Monistrol de Montserrat.
+Take the Barcelona Metro to Plaça Espanya station and buy an R5 line train ticket to Monistrol de Montserrat.